-As part of our Innovation Series, we present you with 6 projects of the ETH Student Project House, an initiative of the ETH Zurich, to foster a maker and innovator mindset in students.
+As part of our Innovation Series, we present you with 5 projects of the ETH Student Project House: an initiative of the ETH Zurich to foster maker and innovator mindset in students.
 All these projects have started during the Pandemic and have found the positive in a volatile period.
-The projects are fyn.food, Greenovate, KoraLabs, Last Hero, Seismohealth, rootlinks.
+The projects are Fyn.Food, Greenovate, Developer’s Club, Seismohealth, rootlinks.

 Local farming is our future.
 Less transport means fewer emissions.
 Current events -such as Covid and the ship stuck in the Suez channel- have shown us that local businesses become more important when the unexpected happens.
 Additionally, the global food trends move from meat to plant-based diets.
 A massive movement, which requires a big shift in the production of these crops as well.

 Growing alternative crops is not uncommon in Switzerland; the soil is good for many different products.
 Unfortunately, many farmers are held back, because they struggle with market access.
 So, that is why Anik Thaler, Cyrill Hess, and Tobias Vogel are helping local farmers offset their harvest, by creating an end-product: Hummus.
 They started working on this project in the ETH Student Project House, an initiative of the ETH Zurich to foster maker- and innovator mindsets in students.
 Read more about SPH here.

 “Chickpeas are easy to harvest, don’t need any fertilizer,

 and bring Nitrogen back to the soil.”